iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 > Only time it has ever updated was on initial install.
 Since then, nothing.
 Junk app.<br> :date: __2020-10-19 00:30:07__

 > App installed and loaded fine.
 It now refuses to refresh from the time it was downloaded and installed.
 If this app refuses to refresh as it is supposed to, what good does it do me??<br> :date: __2020-10-16 20:09:29__

-> Does not update.
-If it is not updating why have it on my phone.
-I will use it when its start working.<br> :date: __2020-10-16 04:05:36__

-> All Nformations Says Tracng I Would Never Let All Phone Be Trace At All<br> :date: __2020-10-07 01:05:22__

-> doesn't tell you anything cause no one is reporting thru the app.<br> :date: __2020-09-30 23:40:48__

-> I downloaded this app and thought it was ok at first until I noticed that the last time it scanned had been days before at the same time but it kept telling me that I had no exposures within the past hour.<br> :date: __2020-09-28 13:58:51__

-> The only reason we're not getting alerts is because nobody in nevada has used this app (yet) to report their exposure/positive covid19 result(s).<br> :date: __2020-09-16 16:39:01__

-> A joke.
-The app almost never updates.
-You could be all around people with covid and would never know.
-This app is totally pointless<br> :date: __2020-08-31 03:53:05__